Rock Island Public Library: 30/31 Branch Library

 The 30/31 Branch library is located at the intersection of 31st Avenue and 30th Street, which is why it is called the 30/31 Library.
 The branch was built in 1957 as a combination library and fire station, which was closed when Rock Island's fire stations consolidated in the 1970s.
 Soon after the fire station closed the city council decided to expand the library and add the additional square footage to the branch library to serve the information needs of Rock Island's citizens that could not travel to the downtown library.
 The branch has wireless internet access, a computer lab, children's and adult reading areas and a self-checkout machine.
 The branch features a drive-up book pickup and book drop.
 The branch is open six days a week and closed on Sundays.
 The branch also holds a book sale and program room.
 The south side of the branch has an Illinois native wildflower garden and table set for patrons wanting to enjoy nature while reading.

 This branch was closed December 14, 2019, in preparation for a later sale of the building.
 The Rock Island Public Library board of trustees formally accepted a bid from the American Doll and Toy Museum.
 The sale closed August 7, 2020, officially transferring ownership from the Library to the American Doll and Toy Museum.
 This location is permanently closed.

+Watts-Midtown Branch, Opened February 2023

+The Library's newest location is the Watts-Midtown Branch, located at 2715 30th Street, in a building that the library shares with the Rock Island YMCA.